-- (a) Directional strategies employ various techniques to forecast the direction of segments of the market and then invest in either short or long positions to take advantage of that.
+(a) Directional strategies employ various techniques to forecast the direction of segments of the market and then invest in either short or long positions to take advantage of that.
 The segments may be geographic economies, industry sectors, currency, or asset class.
 The investments may be in physical securities or derivatives.
-The strategies may be trend-following or mean-reverting and may be specific to that segment or universally applied across them. - derivatives.
-The strategies may be trend-following or mean-reverting and may be specific to that segment or universally applied across them.
+The strategies may be trend-following or mean-reverting and may be specific to that segment or universally applied across them. (b) Multi-premia strategies combine several strategies within the same fund in order to provide diversification benefits to reduce return volatility and decrease asset-

 (b) Multi-premia strategies combine several strategies within the same fund in order to provide diversification benefits to reduce return volatility and decrease assetclass and single-strategy risks.
 These funds typically add incremental returns through allocation adjustments based on market opportunities.
 Risk is managed through a variety of quantitative constraints, including, but not limited to, active risk, liquidity risk, currency risk, manger risk, derivatives risk, and leverage risk.
 Investments representing approximately 15% of the fair value of the investments in this strategy are subject to maximum withdrawal restrictions.